-Services in Augusta, MO
+Services in Augusta, Missouri

-It is crucial that once you've found an issue with your basement that you reach out to a trusted repair company.
-We say this because there are quite a few additional problems that can arise with these issues including black mold, structural damage, and even permanent foundation damage.
-If you're in need of our foundation repair services to prevent your home from sinking, basement waterproofing services to stop water damaging your home, bowed wall repair services to keep bowed basement walls from potentially failing and causing expensive damage, or even our concrete lifting services to level your sinking stairs, our experts are here to help you.
+It is critical that once you've seen an issue with the basement that you get in touch with an experienced repair company.
+We recommend this as there are quite a few additional problems that can arise with these issues such as mildew, reduced structural integrity, and even catastrophic foundation damage.
+It doesn't matter if you are needing our foundation repair products to stabilize your foundation, basement waterproofing products to stop water damaging your home, bowed wall repair services to keep bowed basement walls from possibly caving in and causing permanent damage, or even our concrete lifting or leveling services to level your settling stairs, our experts are here to help you.

 If you're noticing cracking in your foundation or if you're noticing them at the corners of window frames or door frames, this is one of the signs that there is a problem with your foundation and you may be in need of foundation repair.
 Another sign could be your doors or windows are difficult to open or close or even sticking when opening them.
 Settling foundations are commonplace in the Augusta area as the moisture levels of the soil go up and down throughout the year.
 They are sometimes caused by poor soil compaction when your home was being built.
 Our team can install a network of piers under your home that will shift the weight of your home to the piers and keep the home from sinking or settling in the future.More Information